Please add option in preferences to change UI language

 #1 Updated by Simon Spannagel over 4 years ago

 We had this implemented some time ago but it wasn't really working so we decided to remove it again.

 You can always start darktable from command line using

 to start it in a different language.
 English for example (which is probably what you want in most cases when fiddling around with this) would be

 I'll close that ticket since we want to keep the amount of turning knobs low anyways and this offers a convenient way.
 Feel free to comment if this is not what you are looking for.

-#5 Updated by Paolo Astengo almost 4 years ago
+#5 Updated by Paolo Astengo about 4 years ago

 Tobias Ellinghaus wrote: